Kledenai/jsonweaver/README.md

 ## Features

-- 🚀 Convert to CSV: Easily transform JSON arrays into CSV files.
+- 🚀 **Convert to CSV**: Easily transform JSON arrays into CSV files, with optional header mapping and nested object flattening.
-- 📄 Generate Markdown tables: Convert JSON arrays into neatly formatted Markdown tables.
+- 📄 **Generate Markdown tables**: Convert JSON arrays into neatly formatted Markdown tables.
-- 📂 Convert to XML: Transform JSON objects into well-structured XML.
+- 📂 **Convert to XML**: Transform JSON objects into well-structured XML.
-- 🔧 Compatible with JavaScript and TypeScript: Ideal for modern projects.
+- 🔧 **Compatible with JavaScript and TypeScript**: Ideal for modern projects.

 ## Installation